- Swedish Railway Models

 To keep the price low, the locomotive was built according to the Prussian state railways’ famous T3 type for shunting and local trains, which was a proven, albeit ancient, construction.
 The locomotive was thus designed as a tank with coal storage in front of the cab and the firebox behind the rearmost axle.
 The locomotive was also the only normal gauge O&K locomotive owned by a Swedish railway.
 At the nationalisation, the locomotive became SJ type K24 and given the number 1776 (previously NOJ 29).
 It survived until 1964.

-- Liliput made a model of the Prussian T3 type, and therefore as SJ K24, but the number decals had the number 1775 (which was a solitary K23 – a Nydqvist & Holm six-coupled saddle tank)!
+- Liliput made a model of the Prussian T3 type, and therefore as SJ K24, but the number decals have changed with the various releases of the model!
+Ours has the number 1775 (which was a solitary K23 – a Nydqvist & Holm six-coupled saddle tank); but there are others; only 1776 is authentic!

-- Märklin produced this model quite recently, but only in a set with three wooden bodied coaches.
+- Märklin has produced this model, but only in a set with three wooden bodied coaches.

-- Trix released the Märklin set as a 2-rail version.
+- Trix also released the Märklin set as a 2-rail version.